 Once upon a time...a long, long time ago, George Vanderbilt was considered the most eligible bachelor in the United States.
 He came from a wealthy background - ever hear of Grand Central Terminal in New York?
 His family built it.
 They also owned steamboats and railroads, as well as other businesses and they amassed a large family fortune.

 In 1888, George visited Asheville, North Carolina with his mother and imagined building his own English estate among the Blue Ridge Mountains.
 That became a reality in 1895 when he opened his home, Biltmore House, to friends and family on Christmas Eve.

 Construction on Biltmore began in 1889 and took six years to complete.
-Around 1,000 workers helped construct the 35 bedroom home which also includes 43 bathrooms, 65 fireplaces, a 70,000-gallon pool.
+Around 1,000 workers helped construct the 35-bedroom home which also includes 43 bathrooms, 65 fireplaces, and a 70,000-gallon pool.
 The original estate had 125,000 acres of land.

 During the construction, the land in front of the home was transformed into a mini-town with small factories producing the materials needed to construct the home.
 An on-site kiln was able to produce up to 32,000 bricks daily.
 A private railroad was built from the village depot to the construction site.
 That 3-mile route was eventually transformed into the Approach Road leading today's guests to the Biltmore House.

 The facade of the building is adorned with statues of knights and gargoyles and intricate detailing - exactly what you would expect to see on any great castle or building constructed at the time.